mj-xmr/SolOptXMR/README.md

 -s "2022-02-20 20:22"
 ```

+More examples can be found under [use cases documentation](docs/use-cases.md).

 ### Simpler battery charge input via voltage and OCR
 Setting the battery's voltage directly, also via OCR, rather than the Ah or % charge is a feature currently being worked on.
 What's missing are measurements of batteries of various types, like in [Example 1](http://www.scubaengineer.com/documents/lead_acid_battery_charging_graphs.pdf)